 Bites can take up to two weeks to heal.
 If the victim scratches the bite sites, they can become infected.
-The only good news about getting chigger bites is that they don’t spread to other parts of your body.
+The only good news is that they don’t spread to other parts of your body.
 Once the larvae finish feeding and fall from your body, you’ll just need to resist the urge to scratch and wait for the skin irritation, which often looks like a rash, to go away.

 Can Chiggers Infest Your Home?